Reginaldo (footballer, born 1983): Treviso

 Born in Jundiaí, Brazil, Reginaldo started his career with Brazilian club Campo Grande.
-The club was associated with football agency Pedrinho VRP, which helped numbers of Brazilian footballers transferred to Italy.
-Reginaldo began his professional career with Treviso in 2001, and helped the club win promotion from the third-tier Serie C1 league to the top-flight Serie A championship (also due to the relegation of Genoa, as well as the expel of Torino and Perugia due to their financial difficulties).
-On 27 August 2005, Serie A club Udinese signed him outright (cash plus 50% registration rights of Dino Fava) from Treviso, but loaning Reginaldo back to the Veneto club immediately.
+The club was associated with the football agency Pedrinho VRP, which helped numbers of male Brazilian footballers move to Italy.
+Reginaldo began his professional career with Treviso in 2001 and helped the club win promotion from the third-tier Serie C1 league to the top-flight Serie A championship (also due to the relegation of Genoa, as well as the expel of Torino and Perugia due to their financial difficulties).
+On 27 August 2005, Serie A club Udinese signed him outright (cash plus 50% registration rights of Dino Fava) from Treviso but loaning Reginaldo back to the Veneto club immediately.

 Fiorentina

-Followed by the relegation at the end of 2005–06 Serie A season, Reginaldo moved to Serie A club ACF Fiorentina from Udinese for €1 million.
+Following the relegation at the end of 2005–06 Serie A season, Reginaldo moved to Serie A club ACF Fiorentina from Udinese for €1 million.
 He played 27 games and scored six goals for Fiorentina during the 2006–07 Serie A season, after which he moved to league rivals Parma F.C., signing a 5-year contract.

 Parma

-Reginaldo was signed by Parma for €4.5 million fee.
-He was one of the forward of the team along with Igor Budan, Cristiano Lucarelli and Bernardo Corradi.
+Parma succeeded in signing Reginaldo for a €4.5 million fee.
+He was one of the forwards of the team along with Igor Budan, Cristiano Lucarelli and Bernardo Corradi.
 Reginaldo started most of the game, and Corradi was the second.
-That season Parma used 4–3–3 or 4–5–1 formation, and Budan was the topscorer of 7 goals.
-Among the 4 goals were played along with Reginaldo.
+That season Parma used a 4–3–3 or 4–5–1 formation, and Budan was the top scorer of 7 goals.
+Among the four goals were played along with Reginaldo.

 Parma were relegated at the end of the 2007–08 Serie A season, but Reginaldo stayed with the club for the 2008–09 Serie B season.
 Having helped Parma win promotion for the 2009–10 Serie A, he moved to Serie A rivals A.C.
 Siena, signing a contract on 27 June 2009 in a co-ownership deal.

 Siena

-In June 2009 Siena signed Reginaldo from Parma in a co-ownership deal for €2.5 million fee as well as Francesco Parravicini in a definitive deal for €2.5 million fee, as part of a cashless swap that Daniele Galloppa moved to Parma also in a co-ownership deal for €5 million fee.
+In June 2009 Siena signed Reginaldo from Parma in a co-ownership deal for a €2.5 million fee as well as Francesco Parravicini in a definitive deal for €2.5 million fee, as part of a cashless swap that Daniele Galloppa moved to Parma also in a co-ownership deal for €5 million fee.
 Reginaldo followed the team relegated to 2010–11 Serie B.

-Under Antonio Conte, Reginaldo scored 7 goals and won promotion back to Serie A. The co-ownership also terminated in June 2011 as part of Galloppa and Gonçalo Brandão's deal.
+Under Antonio Conte, Reginaldo scored seven goals and won promotion back to Serie A. The co-ownership was also terminated in June 2011 as part of Galloppa and Gonçalo Brandão's deal.
 Parma got the full card of Galloppa for pre-agreed €5 million fee, while Siena got Reginaldo for pre-agreed €2.5M fee as well as Ângelo for €2.5 million fee.

 JEF United Chiba

-In March 2012, Siena announced that Reginaldo would play on loan to Japanese club JEF United Chiba.
-The loan agreement was supposed to run until December 2012 but, after 10 games and no goals, he returned on June to Siena.
+In March 2012, Siena announced that Reginaldo would go out on loan to Japanese club JEF United Chiba.
+The loan agreement was supposed to run until December 2012, but after ten games and no goals, he returned in June to Siena.